 Every car manufactured in the United States in or after 1996 is compatible with every OBD2 scan tool.
 However, to determine whether certain specific features will work on your car or not, we would suggest checking the feature-wise list of compatible vehicles.
-It should work just fine with pretty much any common modern car sold in the US-market but, of course, if you drive a JDM or an imported vehicle, I’d give the list a quick look before buying.
+It should work just fine with pretty much any common modern vehicle sold in the US market, but, of course, if you drive a JDM or an imported vehicle, I’d give the list a quick look before buying.

-All things considered, the INNOVA 3160RS features a sturdy construction and ergonomic design, combined with it tons of helpful feature rarely found on other models in the same price range.
-Unique features such as live data and record functionality, ABS, SRS and TPMS compatibility, a SMOG emissions test indicator, and much more, are what set this device apart from the competition.
+All things considered, the INNOVA 3160RS features a sturdy construction and ergonomic design, combined with it tons of helpful features rarely found on other models in the same price range.
+Unique features such as live data and record functionality, ABS, SRS, and TPMS compatibility, a SMOG emissions test indicator, and much more are what set this device apart from the competition.
 It may seem a bit expensive at first, but the performance and features it offers surely make up for it in the long run.

 No matter whether you are a professional repair shop technician or just the average car enthusiast wrenching on the side during weekends, the Innova 3160RS Pro OBD2 scanner is the perfect choice for you.

 - RepairSolutions2 App: Get verified fixes, the exact part required for repair, maintenance...

 - All-System Network Scan: Scan beyond check engine, powertrain, ABS, and SRS modules;...

 - Electronic Parking Brake Retract / ABS Brake Bleeding: Necessary advanced brake caliper...

 - Transmission Temperature: Verify in real-time when the transmission fluid is within the...